Statutory Sexaul Seduction

 The State of Nevada created the statutory sexual seduction statute, often called “statutory rape” in other states, to criminalize any consensual act of sexual penetration by an individual who is older than the alleged victim when the alleged victim is deemed too young to consent to the act of sex.

-It can be a confusing law because intent is not an element for the law.
+It can be a confusing law because intent is not an element of the law.
 Some people claim that they did not realize their sexual partner was underage, or the partner lied outright about his or her age.
 Under Nevada law, if you engage in consensual sex with someone underage no matter what your state of mind it is still considered a crime.

-At the Office of Joel M. Mann, we believe that one mistake should not negatively affect the rest of your life.
-In these statutory sexual seduction cases there are several defenses that can help resolve your case.
+At the Law Office of Joel M. Mann, we believe that one mistake should not negatively affect the rest of your life.
+In these statutory sexual seduction cases, there are several defenses that can help resolve your case.
 Call Joel Mann if you want an attorney that will fight to get the charges dismissed so that these allegations will not affect the rest of your life.

 Nevada Statutory Seduction Law Explained: